Workplace Pressure Is a Signal

 Who This Approach Is Designed For (and Who It Isn’t)

-This approach is designed for organizations that recognize workplace stress as a systemic issue, not a matter of individual weakness or short-term overload.
+This approach is designed for organizations that recognize workplace pressure as a systemic signal, not a matter of individual weakness or short-term overload.

 It is a good fit for organizations that:

-• See recurring stress patterns across teams, roles, or functions
+• Notice recurring pressure patterns across teams, roles, or functions

-• Notice rising absenteeism, turnover, friction, or decision fatigue
+• Observe rising absenteeism, turnover, friction, or decision fatigue

 • Want to understand why pressure concentrates where it does